-Well-educated, physically and mentally fit women between 21-28 years old are perfect candidates for first-time egg donation.
+Diverse and motivated women who are physically and mentally healthy and between the ages of 21-28 are generally ideal candidates for first-time egg donation.
 Repeatedly proven egg donors (women whose eggs have successfully resulted in a child) may donate until 33 years old.
 In order to meet the initial donating requirements, all candidates must be tobacco and drug free, and negative for certain infectious diseases.

 For a more detailed explanation of egg donor requirements, review our in-depth article “Becoming an Egg Donor: Are You a Candidate?”

-Applicant assessment involves non-invasive testing, including but not limited to: drug screening (sometimes drug testing as well), psychological evaluations, medical history examinations, questionnaires on professional and educational history, ultrasounds, and bloodwork.
+Applicant assessment involves some testing, including but not limited to: drug screening (sometimes drug testing as well), psychological evaluations, medical history evaluations, questionnaires on professional and educational history, ultrasounds, and bloodwork.

 Once approved, donors begin a regimen of medications to stimulate production of multiple mature eggs.
-The self-administered shots are relatively pain-free after the first few injections.
+Donors usually find that the self-administered shots become relatively painless after the first few injections.

-Altruistic women just like you ensure an infertility diagnosis isn’t the end to our patients’ aspirations of having children and becoming parents.
-While financial compensation is a component of egg donation, the emotional rewards of giving the gift of life far outweigh the monetary value.
+Altruistic women just like you ensure an infertility diagnosis isn’t the end to potential parent’s aspirations of having children.
+While financial compensation is a component of the donation process, the emotional rewards of giving the gift of life is also extremely valuable.

 We provide all funding for your egg donation; you are not required to pay for any testing, fertility treatments, or donation.
 You will not incur any fees or costs, and you will receive various genetic and reproductive tests worth an estimated $2,500.
-These tests will not only serve as a guide to your general and reproductive health, but also prove invaluable if you decide to have a family.
+These tests will not only serve as a guide to your general and reproductive health, but also provide additional valuable information if you decide to have a family.

-Prerequisite screening can be completed in six weeks depending on your personal schedule and physician appointments.
+Prerequisite screenings can be completed in six weeks depending on your personal schedule and physician appointments.
 Most donors who qualify begin their donation cycle between 2-3 months after they submit their initial application.

 Yes.
-Egg donors are allowed a maximum of six donating cycles before they reach 33 years old.
+Egg donors are allowed a maximum of six egg donation cycles before they reach 33 years old.

 Surrogacy and egg donation are very different.

-During egg donation, eggs from donors are retrieved during an outpatient procedure.
+For egg donation, eggs from donors are retrieved during an outpatient procedure.
 The eggs are either transferred fresh to the intended parent’s uterus, or are cryogenically frozen and stored until a recipient selects them for use in donor egg IVF.
 Donor Egg Bank USA provides only frozen donor egg.

 If you are concerned or have further questions regarding possible complications, we recommend consulting a physician before becoming an egg donor.

-Currently, research has not found a definitive link between being an egg donor and cancer.
+Research has not found a link between being an egg donor and cancer.